SpecialAro/ferdium-debugger/README.md

     ```

 ## License
-ferdi-debug is licensed under the MIT License
+ferdium-debug is licensed under the MIT License